HamzehMahmoudi/Blogshop/README.md

 # Blog or SHOP?
  - it was a blog project then i decided to make a online shop
- - it's an online shop whit it's own blog
+ - it's an online shop with it's own blog
  - i used Django and DRF to develope this project
  - im so bad at writing markdown.
  - it was wierd. i dont remember wtf i was thinking :)))